Best For List

 Do not overload cheese.
 4-5 ounces per 12-inch pie is the sweet spot

-• Parmesan (as primary): too dry and hard to form a melt layer, burns at direct oven heat
+• Parmesan (as primary) - too dry and hard to form a melt layer, burns at direct oven heat

-• Swiss/Emmental (alone): acceptable melt but releases too much fat, pools on the surface
+• Swiss/Emmental (alone) - acceptable melt but releases too much fat, pools on the surface

-Cheddar deserves a specific note.
-Many home cooks try cheddar on pizza because it is always in the fridge.
 Sharp cheddar will work in small amounts (under 20%) blended with mozzarella, but as the sole cheese it separates under the high, direct heat that pizza requires.

 If you want cheddar flavor on pizza, use a 75/25 mozzarella-to-cheddar blend and keep oven temperature at 425°F or below.
 The lower heat gives cheddar time to melt before its fat separates.